Noasauridae: Elaphrosaurinae

 It is not entirely certain if elaphrosaurines are legitimate examples of noasaurids.
 Both Limusaurus and Elaphrosaurus have been considered basal ceratosaurians by many studies, with most of these studies considering them even more primitive than Ceratosaurus.
 The most well-known elaphrosaurines lived during the Jurassic period, much older than the Late Cretaceous period noasaurines.
-Nevertheless, the existence of Eoabelisaurus shows that even abelisaurids had evolved by the Middle Jurassic, and Cretaceous elaphrosaurines such as Huinculsaurus have been discovered.
+Nevertheless, the existence of Eoabelisaurus shows that abelisauroids had evolved by the Jurassic period, and Cretaceous elaphrosaurines such as Huinculsaurus have been discovered.
 It would make sense for Noasauridae (the sister taxa to Abelisauridae) to have evolved during the Jurassic, meaning that the early appearance of elaphrosaurines would not preclude a within Noasauridae.
 In 2016, a redescription of Elaphrosaurus by Oliver Rauhut and Matthew Carrano argued against earlier hypotheses that elaphrosaurines were basal ceratosaurs, instead placing them alongside noasaurines within a monophyletic Noasauridae.
 This study formally defined Elaphrosaurinae as "all noasaurids more closely related to Elaphrosaurus than to Noasaurus, Abelisaurus, Ceratosaurus, or Allosaurus".

 Generally speaking, elaphrosaurines were lightly built theropods, with small skulls and long necks and legs.
 If Limusaurus is any indication, adult elaphrosaurines were completely toothless, and their mouths were probably edged with a horny beak.
 It is likely that Limusaurus and other elaphrosaurines were primarily herbivorous as adults, due to mature Limusaurus specimens preserving gastroliths and chemical signatures resembling those of herbivorous dinosaurs.
 However, juvenile Limusaurus specimens retained teeth and lacked these signs of herbivory, meaning that young elaphrosaurines may have been more capable of a carnivorous or omnivorous diet.
 The largest known noasaurid, Elaphrosaurus, is the namesake of Elaphrosaurinae.
 Members of this genus could grow up to 20 ft long, although they were significantly lighter than similarly sized carnivorous contemporaries such as Ceratosaurus.